Retail Banking and Wealth Management – Hong Kong

 Local legislation and implementation

-Over 100 jurisdictions around the world have committed to CRS, including Hong Kong.
-The Inland Revenue (Amendment) (No. 3) Ordinance 2016 (“the Amendment Ordinance”) came into effect on 30 June 2016 and has put in place a legislative framework for Hong Kong to implement the new international standard on Automatic Exchange of Financial Account Information (“AEOI”).
+Over 100 jurisdictions around the world have introduced local legislation on CRS, including Hong Kong.
+The Inland Revenue Ordinance (as amended from time to time) has put in place a legislative framework for Hong Kong that implements the new international standard for the Automatic Exchange of Financial Account Information (“AEOI”).